 - Once logged in, click Identifiers.

 - After that, click the “+” in the top right of the system screen.

 - Then appropriately name the App ID the same as your mobile application.

-- Now check any App Services that you think your app needs, then click Continue.
+- Now check any App Services that you think your app needs and tap on Continue.

 - Verify if the services are correct, then click Submit.

-These Certificate Signing Requests come quite handy for linking your system to your Apple app developer account:
+These Certificate Signing Requests are quite handy for linking the system to the Apple App Developer account.